 Academic Activities | Small Groups | Evening Activities

 The SATELLITE program strives to introduce its participants to the science and technology related disciplines at NC State.
-Two days of seminars focus on many of the different avenues of study in the College of Engineering, the College of Agriculture and Life Science, and the College of Physical and Mathematical Science.
+Two days of seminars focus on many of the different avenues of study in the College of Engineering, the College of Agriculture and Life Sciences, the College of Sciences, and the College of Natural Resources.
 Through lectures and demonstrations by professors, on-site tours of facilities available for study and research, projects used to demonstrate industrial and research applications, and hands-on exercises, students will begin to gain an understanding of which areas excite and interest them the most.
 The following are examples of academic activities from past program:

 - Animal Science

 - Science House

 In addition to academic seminars, students also participate in information sessions, round table discussions, and team building activities.
 The information sessions incorporate relevant areas of student interest such as campus life and current social issues.
 Representatives from the university are invited to address a broad spectrum of different topics ranging from admission requirements to gender issues.
 Following the information sessions, the students are divided into smaller groups to further discuss topics which were presented in the information sessions and seminars earlier in the day.
 This format creates an environment that is more conducive to the open exchange of ideas.
 In addition, students participate in activities involving group dynamics and teamwork.
 Some examples of the previous years’ activities include: